 -Day 5, July 16 – Schlachtensee Boating, Swimming, & Biergarten Outing

 The JFK School (where we’ll be holding the Historical Geography Bee finals later this evening) is not far from the Schlachtensee, a lake which features swimming and boating opportunities and a beautiful biergarten and restaurant.
 On the afternoon of July 16, weather permitting, we’ll organize a trip here to soak in the relaxing atmosphere.
 The path around the lake is 5km for those who wish to walk or jog.
 This runs concurrently with the Hextathlon Olympiad event (open to parents and family members), so those competing in that would not be able to come.
 Note also, that parents and family members also have the option this afternoon to visit the German Spy Museum and the DDR (East Germany) Museum (this is one option; those selecting it will visit both museums) or the Jewish Museum and the German Museum (a second option; again, those selecting it will visit these two museums).

-Finally, do note that it is permitted for families at any times to set out on their own and explore Berlin outside of our group – no activity for spectators is mandatory.
+6. Finally, do note that it is permitted for families (including non-competing siblings age 18 and older) at any times to set out on their own and explore Berlin outside of our group – no activity for spectators is mandatory.
 However, no discounts will be provided for anyone (child or adult) who only participates in a portion of the program.

 Costs (see above paragraph for costs for non-competing children)

 The costs for parents and family members will be officially determined by the time that IGB World Championships registration opens in the fall of 2017, but will be roughly the following (includes 6 nights lodging at a 3.5 star hotel in the center of Berlin, airport pickup/dropoff, public transit pass, all sightseeing with leaders, above-listed competitions, other IGB events (e.g. Movie Night, Guest Speaker, etc.), and the chance to watch all competitions open to spectators)